-In this section, you get the activity metrics of your profile performance for the past 7 days.
-Following are the metrics you can find in the activity section:
+In this section, you get the activity metrics of your profile performance for the past few days.
+This time period can range from 7 days to 90 days.

-Impressions: The total number of times all of your posts and stories have been seen in the past 7 days.
+Impressions: The total number of times all of your posts and stories have been seen in the selected time frame.

-Reach: The total number of times all of your posts and stories seen by unique accounts in the past 7 days.
+Reach: The total number of times all of your posts and stories seen by unique accounts in the past few days.

-Profile visits: The number of times your profile has been visited in the past 7 days.
+Profile visits: The number of times your profile has been visited in the selected date range.